max-van-leeuwen/SnapLensStudio-Raycasting/README.md

 Issues:
  - Mesh UVs are irreversibly overwritten with projected UVs.
 Duplicate mesh resource if mesh UVs are important.
- - Raycasting needs a 1-frame-delay, which is why it cannot return a value instantly.
+ - Raycasting needs a delay, which is why it cannot return a value instantly.
 It uses a callback function instead.

 Usage:
 	script.api.raycast(callback, renderMeshVisual, startPos, endPos)